The art of modern custom software development lies in staying on-trend. But what happens when you choose a different

 Believe it or not, many organisations and/or businesses still use legacy technology even when they can choose to migrate to the latest technology.
 But the important question is why do they still use it?

-There is this famous saying, “If it ain’t broke, don’t fix it.”
+There is a famous saying, “If it ain’t broke, don’t fix it.”
 Hence, legacy systems are still used because they get the work done.
-Most of the legacy systems are so old that no one knows on what specifications do they work.
+Most of the legacy systems are so old that no one knows what specifications they work on.
 Therefore, many organisations either do not bother to disturb the process or prefer not to introduce a new technology altogether.

 So whenever you see software or a system still in use despite it being old, do not judge the organisation or the company right away.
-But do think about the uses which we have listed below:
+Instead, think about the reasons which we have listed below:

 Change Is Not Good

 As we briefly discussed above, many organisations do not prefer change.
 Hence, they barely switch to new systems.
 Also, changing their systems means providing training to the users, which might cost them both time and money.
 Moreover, chances are that the users might resist change.
 Therefore, many organisations resort to legacy technology as long as it serves their current needs.

 Most of the legacy software is customised according to the organisation’s needs at the time of development.
-The company may have hired a bespoke software development company to develop software that would function for a long period of time without requiring major changes.
+The company may have paid for pricey bespoke software that would function for a long period of time without requiring major changes.

 Since organisations customise their software, which eventually becomes part of legacy technology, therefore it can provide the organisation with a competitive advantage over others.
 Hence, we still see the software functioning well even after 6-7 years.
 Of course, they need timely maintenance.